davidmeredith/devsGuidebook/devGuidebook.md

 >[!TIP]
 >Consider using immutable Data Transfer Objects (aka DTOs / Data Objects / Records) if your function has more than ~4 arguments.

-### Functions should do one thing

-Separation of concerns at the function level.
+### Separation of Concerns for Locality of Behaviour

+I've heard that functions should do one thing - For some functions this is true, but I don't always agree: Higher level functions often compose multiple child functions to achieve an end result.

+>[!TIP]
+>I prefer: Functions should separate concerns to give Locality of Behaviour.
+LoB means that code is easily understood by looking at only a small portion of it (paraphrasing R. Gabriel)

 The following example is from 'Modern Software engineering' (Dave Farley): There are three implementations of an `add_to_cart` method that performs three tasks (please ignore the function suffixes which are just to illustrate this example):
 - 1) adding an item to the cart,
 - 2) persisting the card to a DB, and
 - 3) calculating the total cost of the cart.